rajat19/interview-questions/src/content/questions/basic-calculator.md

 ---
-author: "Rajat Srivastava"
-title: "Basic Calculator"
+title: Basic Calculator
-topics: "math string stack recursion"
-langs: "java cpp py"
+topics: [math, string, stack, recursion]
+langs: [java, cpp, py]
-tc: "O(n)"
+tc: O(n)
-sc: "O(n)"
+sc: O(n)
 leetid: 224
-companies: None
+companies:
-difficulty: "hard"
+difficulty: hard
-date: 2025-06-18T01:15:27.875141
+gfg:
+hackerrank:
+interviewbit:
+leetcode: basic-calculator
 ---
 Given a string `s` representing a valid expression, implement a basic calculator to evaluate it, and return *the result of the evaluation*.
 **Note:** You are **not** allowed to use any built-in function which evaluates strings as mathematical expressions, such as `eval()`.